 - No. You will not experience any pain or discomfort.

 - The Epilepsy Monitoring Unit

-- 2nd Level of Carver Pavilion
+- Second level of the Roy J. Carver Pavilion

 How many are conducted each year?

 What should you do to prepare for the test?

 - Wash your hair.
 Do not use any sprays, oils, or dressings of any kind.